Targeted Temperature Management and Multimodality Monitoring of Comatose Patients After Cardiac Arrest

 Transcranial Doppler ultrasound (TCD) is a useful bedside, non-invasive tool for monitoring characteristics in cerebral blood flow and intracranial vascular resistance.
 Early TCD studies suggested that higher vascular resistance indices and post-resuscitation hyperemia predicted poor outcome (96, 97); however, subsequent larger studies have not found correlation between TCD measurements and outcomes during both the TH phase and after rewarming (98, 99).
 TCDs in CA survivors is not part of routine practice in most hospital centers.

-Invasive Multimodality Monitoring of Comatose Patients After Cardiac Arrest
+Other Multimodality Monitoring of Comatose Patients After Cardiac Arrest

-Use of Invasive Multimodality Monitors
+Use of Invasive and Noninvasive Multimodality Monitors

 Following CA, global anoxia leads to derangements of cerebral oxygenation and metabolism.
 Multimodality monitoring, including invasive ICP monitors, microdialysis catheters, jugular bulb catheters, near-infrared spectroscopy (NIRS) and monitors of brain oxygen tension, discussed here, aim to provide the clinician with physiologic parameters that reflect cerebral perfusion, tissue oxygenation and degree of metabolic derangement to help guide treatment and minimize secondary brain injury.
 Its use in other forms of neurologic injury, including traumatic brain injury and subarachnoid hemorrhage, have been studied extensively, but its use in survivors of CA remains poorly established in clinical practice.